 Here are some of the key benefits of media buying in podcasts, and why advertisers should continue to invest:

 They also leverage the listener’s trust in the host or show they’re listening to.
-Host-read ads, for example, speak to listeners in the same voice and manner they’re hearing throughout an episode.
+Host-read ads, for example, speak to listeners in the same voice and tone that they’re hearing throughout an episode (more on that later).
 They provide a seamless shift from editorial to commercial and back.

-Advertisers can also make their own ad creative that’s not read by the podcast host, which can then run across a whole catalogue of shows.
-Dynamic ad insertion, which Acast pioneered, allows custom ad creative to change based on location, time of day or other signals, which means advertisers can serve limited-time offers and plan for seasonal changes.
+Advertisers can also make their own ad creative that’s not read by the podcast host, which can then run across a whole catalog of shows.
+Dynamic ad insertion, which Acast pioneered, allows custom ad creative to change based on location, time of day, or other signals, which means advertisers can serve limited-time offers and plan for seasonal changes.

-While video ads can be expensive and time-consuming to create — not to mention difficult to customise —audio is far simpler to produce and easy to iterate on.
+While video ads can be expensive and time-consuming to create — not to mention difficult to customize—audio is far simpler to produce and easy to iterate on.

-Unlike other mediums where eyeballs need to be fixated on the screen to guarantee viewers are paying attention, audio leaves the listener free to do something else at the same time—such as going for a walk or cleaning the house.
+Unlike other mediums where eyeballs need to be fixed on the screen to guarantee viewers are paying attention, audio leaves the listener free to do something else at the same time—such as going for a walk or cleaning the house.

 And, instead of ads being a hindrance or distraction, such activity is actually proven to make listeners more receptive.
 Keeping the brain occupied enhances the brand’s ability to cut through, according to a BBC Global News study.

 In a study conducted by Spotify and Magna Global, it was uncovered just how much attention is paid to podcast ads vs other mediums, as well as using it to combat screen fatigue.
 They found:

 There’s plenty out there that explains exactly how effective podcast advertising can be.
 Here, we’ve collated the most important learnings we’ve found while working with our research partners — outlining how podcast advertising can be one of the most effective mediums for brands and advertisers: